paulmelki/paulmelki.github.io/about.md

 Let me start by introducing myself, and hopefully you will too!

-I'm a Lebanese researcher in Machine Intelligence and Perception residing in France.
+I'm a Lebanese researcher in Statistical Learning and Machine Perception residing in France.
 I'm currently a PhD candidate conducting my research jointly between
 [the IMS Laboratory (CNRS, Bordeaux INP)](https://www.ims-bordeaux.fr/en/72-en/extranet-en/125-accueil) at [Université de Bordeaux](https://www.u-bordeaux.fr/) and [EXXACT Robotics](https://exxact-robotics.com/en/), a fast-growing dynamic agri-tech startup based in Champagne.
 My research is focused on robust deep learning, uncertainty quantification and machine perception.